 Please check your country’s rules and regulations for minors travelling abroad without their parents as there might be some additional requirements to be prepared/provided.
-For example, minors from France need to have another official form their parents with them.
+For example minors from France need to have another official form from their parents with them.

 Can you help me with the visa application?

 You have to apply for the visa of the country you would like to visit.
 We can issue a visa invitation letter for you which will help you to get your visa.
 If you wish to be provided with that document, please send us a copy of your valid passport to email@example.com.
 Please note that we do not issue any visa invitation letter if we have not received at least the deposit payment.
 If you need the original invitation letter (not only a copy by email) please be aware that we would have to charge extra costs for the DHL transport.

 Can my child travel alone from the airport to the IP centre?

 Minors are not allowed to travel alone in the UK, therefore even 16- and 17-year-olds must be accompanied by a staff member/parent/legal guardian.
 Therefore, as a parent/guardian you either have to bring your child or book an airport transfer with us.
 In UK we offer a Low Budget Transfer on Saturdays from/to Heathrow Airport which is the cheapest transfer option.
 Please check the transfer part on each centre’s website for a detailed description.